 My weekly diet definitely includes a dressed up and hearty burger.
-Your's can to.
 Don't live in depravity.

 Short answer: Yes.

-Long answer: Absolutely, yes.
+Long answer: Still yes.
 With red meat, especially fattier cuts, you want to choose grass-fed or source your beef from a cattle rancher you know and trust.

 Red meat, even fatty red meat, can be both healthy and nutritious if the animals are fed their natural diet.
 Animals that are pasture-raised produce meat that has much high contents of omega-3 fatty acids, conjugated linoleic acids (think antioxidants), vitamins E and A.